-- High school students can start preparing for a career as a funeral director by taking courses in biology and chemistry and participating in public speaking or debate clubs.
+High school students can start preparing for a career as a funeral director by taking courses in biology and chemistry and participating in public speaking or debate clubs.
 Part-time or summer jobs in funeral homes also provide good experience.
-These jobs consist mostly of maintenance and cleanup tasks, such as washing and polishing limousines and hearses, but they can help students become familiar with the operation of funeral homes.
+These jobs can help students become familiar with the operation of funeral homes.
 Learn more about a career in funeral service.